coplat/coplat.github.io/index.md

 title:
 ---

-Hi, I'm new to Rust, and have been mostly learning through Rustlings (70/94 as I write this!), Cassidoo's interview questions, Youtube videos and a great mentor, Daniel!
-Here are a few of my recent tinkerings with it.
+Hi, I'm Cheyenne, a biology graduate from the University of Vienna who is new to Rust!
+I've been mostly learning through Rustlings, Cassidoo's interview questions, Youtube videos and a great mentor, Daniel!
+Here are a few of my very early tinkerings with it.

 ### [RandomNumberGenerator](https://github.com/coplat/rng)
 A super simple program which generates a random number between two numbers of your choice.